Wheel centre material

-A wheel center can be made of sheet steel, plastic or cast metal, for example.
-The versions made of sheet steel consist of two wheel rims which are joined by riveting or flanges.
-Unlike the models made of plastic, these wheel rims only form a unit in combination with the rubber tire and the bearing.
-Plastic wheel centers are subdivided into different versions, and can be made of, for example, polyamide, polypropylene or polyethylene.
+A wheel centre can be made of sheet steel, plastic or cast metal, for example.
+The versions made of sheet steel consist of two wheel discs which are joined together by riveting or flanging.
+Unlike the models made of plastic, these wheel rims only form a unit in combination with the rubber tyre and the bearing.
+Plastic wheel centres are subdivided into different versions, and can be made of polyamide, polypropylene or polyethylene, for example.

-The cast metal wheel centers are also subdivided: Versions made of aluminum, malleable cast iron or die-cast zinc are possible.
-Their properties are low wear and tear, break-proof and shock resistant, for use on problematic floors and surfaces.
-The cast metal versions are produced with solid rubber tires or a vulcanized-on rubber tire.
+The cast metal wheel centres are also subdivided: Versions made of aluminium, malleable cast iron or die-cast zinc are possible.
+They are all very hard-wearing, break-proof and shock resistant, so that they can be used even on difficult floors and surfaces.
+The cast metal versions are produced with solid rubber tyres or a vulcanised-on rubber tyre.

-A wide variety of profiles can be used for the wheel center.
+A wide variety of profiles can be used for the wheel centre.
 The profile used depends on numerous factors.
-The most important of these are the size of the wheel, the wheel center material, the desired tire cross-section and the tread material.
+The most important of these are the size of the wheel, the wheel centre material, the desired tyre cross-section and the tread material.
 The type of application and the required load capacity of the wheel also play an important role.

-The selection also depends on various technical parameters to ensure the wheel meets all of the requirements.
-This may mean, for example, that the resilience of the tires must be taken into account and overstretching must be avoided.
-This ensures smooth operation.
+The selection also depends on various technical parameters to ensure that the wheel meets all of the requirements.
+This may mean, for example, that the resilience of the tyres must be taken into account and overstretching must be avoided.
+This ensures smooth running.